franciscoengenheiro/concurrent-problem-sets/README.md

     - the thread is interrupted while waiting for the queue to be not empty and throws an `InterruptedException`.
     - the thread willing-to-wait timeout expires and returns `null`.
 - **Additional notes**:
-    - If a thread is interrupted but another thread completed this thread request to dequeue a set of messages, it will still return those messages, but will throw an `InterruptedException` if blocked again.
+    - If a thread is interrupted but another thread completed this thread request to dequeue a set of messages, it will still return those messages, but will throw an `InterruptedException` if blocked again (since the interrupt flag is rearmed).
       - A thread that specifies a timeout of *zero* will not wait and will return `null` immediately if it did not dequeue the number of requested messages.

 ### ThreadPoolExecutor
 [Implementation](src/main/kotlin/pt/isel/pc/problemsets/set1/ThreadPoolExecutor.kt) | [Tests](src/test/kotlin/pt/isel/pc/problemsets/set1/ThreadPoolExecutorTests.kt)

 #### Description
-This syncronizer is similar to the Java [ThreadPoolExecutor](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ThreadPoolExecutor.html) that allows outside threads to delegate the execution of a task to other threads - *worker threads* - that it manages.
+This synchronizer is similar to the Java [ThreadPoolExecutor](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ThreadPoolExecutor.html) that allows outside threads to delegate the execution of a task to other threads - *worker threads* - that it manages.

 The executor has a dynamic worker thread pool size from `0` to `maxThreadPoolSize`.
-The worker threads are created lazily, and as such, only when a task is delegated to the executor and there are no available worker threads and the maximum pool size has not been reached, only then a new worker thread is created.
+The worker threads are created lazily, and as such, when a task is delegated to the executor and there are no available worker threads and the maximum pool size has not been reached, only then a new worker thread is created.

 The tasks are executed using the